-- 1 Drop antenna with a flange connection - 2 Drop antenna with a flange connection and a flange plate protection option
+- 1 Drop antenna with a flange connection - 2 Drop antenna with a flange connection and a flange plate protection option - 3 Drop antenna with a flange connection and a 2° slanted flange option

-- The diameter of the outer sheath of the cable must be 7...12 mm or 0.28...0.47. - Cable glands for cQPSus-approved devices must be supplied by the customer. - A weather protection cover is available as an accessory with all devices.
+- The diameter of the outer sheath of the cable must be 7...12 mm or 0.28...0.47'. - Cable glands for cQPSus-approved devices must be supplied by the customer. - A weather protection cover is available as an accessory with all devices.